pip-services/pip-services-docs/content/en/dart/container/refer/build_references_decorator.md

 > List\<T\> find\<T\>(locator, bool required)
 - **locator**: dynamic - locator to find a reference by.
-- **required**: bool - it True, it forces to raise an exception when no reference is found.
+- **required**: bool - it true, it forces to raise an exception when no reference is found.
 - **returns**: List\<T\> - list with matching component references.

 #### findFactory
-Finds a factory capable creating a component by given descriptor from the components registered in the references.
+Finds a factory capable creating a component by a given descriptor from the components registered in the references.

 > [IFactory](../../../components/build/ifactory) findFactory(locator)